Sylvia Correa

 What advice would you give to young women entering your industry?

-I encourage young women to be intentional about their growth by protecting time each week to invest in themselves.
-Set honest checkpoints every 60 to 90 days to evaluate whether your current environment is helping you grow or holding you back.
-Always have a Plan B, but remain open to conversations and opportunities that may not look obvious at first.
-Most importantly, make sure your resume, LinkedIn presence, and interview responses clearly communicate your impact—not just what you’ve done, but the value you’ve delivered.
+Set honest checkpoints every 60 to 90 days to evaluate whether your environment is helping you grow or holding you back.
+Always have a Plan B, not out of fear, but out of self-respect.
+And stay open to conversations and opportunities that may not look obvious at first.
+Some of the best doors do not announce themselves.

 What are the biggest challenges or opportunities in your field right now?